White Point Garden — Charleston, South Carolina

 The park also features a gazebo-like bandstand known as the Williams Music Pavilion.
 The Pavilion was built in 1907 as a memorial from Mrs. Martha W. Carrington to her parents, Mr. and Mrs. George Walton Williams, the original owners of the Calhoun Mansion.
 Mrs. Carrington and her husband, Waring P. Carrington, built and resided in the Victorian house at 2 Meeting Street across from White Point Garden, now the Two Meeting Street Inn.

-In the aerial photo above, White Point Garden can be seen as a shaded sanctuary overlooking the harbor amid the busy streets of Charleston.
+In the aerial photo below, White Point Garden can be seen as a shaded sanctuary overlooking the harbor amid the busy streets of Charleston.

 White Point Garden Info